BitSkyStudio/FlatUnobtainables/README.md

 * Rabbit - Strike lightning within 5 blocks of endermite (and die easily)
 * Axolotl - Strike lightning within 3 blocks of squid (actually not that weak)

+>[!IMPORTANT]
-# Important for Wardens
+> ## Important for Wardens
-The Sculk Shriekers placed by players dont normally spawn wardens.
+> The Sculk Shriekers placed by players dont normally spawn wardens.
 Strike lightning 1 or 2 blocks above a placed Sculk Shrieker to activate it and allow it to spawn wardens